Biden wants an all-electric federal fleet. The question is: How will he achieve it?

 Given the current demand for electric cars, the International Energy Administration projects that the global number of battery-powered and hybrid vehicles could increase from just over 5 million to nearly 140 million by 2030.

-But if nations increase their invest in charging infrastructure and provide additional incentives, that number could be closer to 240 million — making about one third of all cars on the road electric.
+But if nations increase their invest in charging infrastructure and provide additional incentives, that number could be closer to 240 million — making about one-third of all cars on the road electric.

 “For an industry that is just starting to achieve liftoff,” said Lipman, Biden’s commitment to buying electric vehicles “puts more wind in its sails.”